likarajo/sentence_sentiment/README.md

 # Sentence sentiment analysis
-Used dataset of labelled sentences to learn a model and use the same to analyze the sentiment of new sentences<br>
+Used dataset of labelled sentences to learn a model and use the same to analyze the sentiment of new sentences.<br>
 [Dataset](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences)

 This dataset was created for the Paper 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
 KDD 2015